teyiadzufeh/assessment/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/teyiadzufeh/noemdek-task-a.git`
+1. Clone the repository: `git clone https://github.com/teyiadzufeh/assessment.git`
-2. Navigate to the project directory: `cd noemdek-task-a`
+2. Navigate to the project directory: `cd assessment`
 3. Install the dependencies: `npm install`

+## Documentation

+The documentation for this project can be viewed here: [Assessment Postman dOC](https://documenter.getpostman.com/view/20140877/2sA3e2gpZG);

 ## Usage